Al-Shafi'i: Works

-In addition to this, al-Shafi'i was an eloquent poet, who composed many short poems aimed at addressing morals and behaviour.
+In addition to this, Al-Shāfi‘ī was an eloquent poet, who composed many short poems aimed at addressing morals and behaviour.
 The most famous of which is his Al-Diwan.

 Anecdotal stories

-Ahmad ibn Hanbal considered al-Shafi'i to be the "imam most faithful to tradition" who led the people of tradition to victory against the exponents of ra'y.
-In the words of Ibn Hanbal, "at no time was there anyone of importance in learning who erred less, and who followed more closely the sunnah of the Prophet than al-Shafi'i."
+Ahmad ibn Hanbal considered al-Shafi'i to be the "imam most faithful to tradition, who led the people of tradition (ahl al-ḥadīth), who emphasized transmitted reports, to victory against the exponents of ra'y (independent legal reasoning).
+In the words of Ibn Hanbal, "at no time was there anyone of importance in learning who erred less, and who followed more closely the sunnah of the Prophet than Al-Shāfi‘ī."

-stated: "A mujaddid appears at the end of every century: the mujaddid of the 1st century was the imam of ahl al-sunna, Umar ibn Abd al-Aziz; the mujaddid of the 2nd century was Muhammad ibn Idris al-Shafi'i; the mujaddid of the 3rd century was Abu al-Hasan al-Ash'ari; the mujaddid of the 4th century was al-Hakim al-Nishapuri."
+stated: "A mujaddid appears at the end of every century: the mujaddid of the 1st century was the imam of ahl al-sunna, Umar ibn Abd al-Aziz; the mujaddid of the 2nd century was Muhammad ibn Idris Al-Shāfi‘ī; the mujaddid of the 3rd century was Abu al-Hasan al-Ash'ari; the mujaddid of the 4th century was al-Hakim al-Nishapuri."